 If you live in a newly built house, storage should be plentiful.
 However, older homes tend to lack closet space, which can cause cramming.
 To maximize the space you do have, purchasing storage bins and organizational systems can open up areas you never thought existed.

 Installing a backsplash, updating cabinetry, or replacing your countertops are all do-it-yourself ways of spending a little to gain a lot.
 These upgrades are all eye-catching to prospective buyers or a great treat for yourself without breaking the bank.

 When it comes to showing your house, brighter is better.
 If you have less than appealing lighting in a room like the kitchen or living room, consider bolstering the room’s charm with a new fixture.
 Another option is to replace ceiling fan blades to update an existing fixture’s look.

 Open floor plans have become very tantalizing for both homebuyers and homeowners who simply want to make a big change.
 If knocking down a wall to combine two common areas is not in your budget, move around furniture in your living room and bedrooms to create needed breathing room.

 Your home’s entryway is the invitation to what’s inside, so it’s important to give it a facelift.
 You can go as big as replacing your front door, adding crown molding around the entry, and re-grouting your patio.
 If these ideas are out of your budget, consider adding flowers and plants, buying a new welcome mat, or simply painting the front door.

-For more helpful tips on everything from mortgages to homebuying apps, be sure to check out our blog.
+For more helpful tips on everything from mortgages to homebuying apps, be sure to check out our articles.
 If you think you’re ready to buy a home, get in touch with us and run some of your own numbers on our mortgage calculator.